 Students are required to write an interdisciplinary senior essay based on two semesters of research in their field of concentration and in another discipline, carried out under the supervision of their area adviser and another from the second discipline.

-In addition to the language used to fulfill the general four-semester requirement for graduation, the student must have completed two semesters of a second language (or the equivalent) relevant to her area of concentration.
+In addition to the language used to fulfill the general two-semester college requirement for graduation, the student must have completed two semesters of a second language (or the equivalent) relevant to her area of concentration.

 No minor offered in this program.